cookieofcode/LabAssistVision/README.md

 Author: [Severin Pereto](https://github.com/cookieofcode)\
 Supervisor: [Prof. Dr. Doris Agotai](https://www.fhnw.ch/de/personen/doris-agotai)

+## Note

+As I have no longer access to a HoloLens 2 to actively maintain, this repository remains archived.

 ## Overview

 *Lab Assist Vision* provides a showcase for markerless tracking in pharmaceutical laboratories using the [Microsoft HoloLens 2](https://www.microsoft.com/de-de/hololens/hardware).
 Using the voice command *"Detect,"* objects are recognized by a cloud service to initialize markerless tracking on the device.
 The tracked laboratory items can be confirmed by eye gaze and the voice command *"Okay"* to change the tooltip color.